StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology_v2.md

 # Splunk Topology V2

-{% hint style="info" %}
-This page describes the Splunk Topology V2 integration with StackState Agent V2.

-**If you are currently running a Splunk Topology V1 integration using StackState Agent V1:** See the instructions on how to configure the [Splunk Topology V1](splunk_topology.md) check or [upgrade](splunk_topology_upgrade_v1_to_v2.md) your integration to use StackState Agent V2.
-{% endhint %}

 ## Overview

 When the [Splunk StackPack](splunk_stackpack.md) has been installed in StackState, you can configure the Splunk Topology V2 check on StackState Agent V2 to begin collecting Splunk topology data.